Professor of Psychology, School of Psychology

 My research focuses on two areas of neuropsychology: Alzheimer’s disease and sports-related concussion.
 A major common thread has been pursuit of more objective and sensitive diagnostic instruments that fall within the confines of neuropsychology.

-As Director of Research for the East Central Florida Memory Disorder Clinic for more than twenty years, I have had the opportunity to participate in many projects that 1) aimed at improving diagnostic methods and 2) introduced assistive technology for caregivers of persons with dementia.
+As Director of Research for the East Central Florida Memory Disorder Clinic for more than twenty-five years, I have had the opportunity to participate in many projects that 1) aimed at improving diagnostic methods and 2) introduced assistive technology for caregivers of persons with dementia.
 In the former, we have beta tested several instruments and cross-validated them with existing tests so as to increase the sensitivity and specificity of diagnoses.
 Regarding the second area, my collaboration with colleague Dr. S. Ann Becker resulted in a complete system for caregivers to enter information about their patient, and have that information flow into a web application that was available to family and health-care professionals.
 My collaboration with Dr. A. Celeste Harvey has resulted in several projects that have employed methods from Applied Behavior Analysis to facilitate effective behaviors in persons with dementia.
 Moreover, I have participated in several review projects on behalf of the Alzheimer’s Association for assessing the effectiveness of technology applications with aging caregivers and/or persons with dementia.
 As a result of these efforts I was the invited keynote speaker for the 2013 Institute of the Alzheimer’s Association program for Everyday Technologies for Alzheimer Care (ETAC).
-I am a charter member and former past chair of the Technology Professional Interest Area of the International Society to Advance Alzheimer Research and Treatment (ISTAART).
+I am a charter member and past chair of the Technology Professional Interest Area of the International Society to Advance Alzheimer Research and Treatment (ISTAART).
 I have also gained a practical, societal perspective on AD research and treatment as member and chair of the 10-person Florida State Alzheimer’s Disease Advisory Committee.

-I initiated my program of study in Sports-Related Concussion in the late 1980s with a focus on the role of soccer heading as a contributor to neurocognitive impairment.
+I initiated my program of study in Sports-Related Concussion in the late 1980s with a focus on the role of soccer heading as a contributor to concussion risk and to neurocognitive impairment.
 Studies that I reported stemming from these efforts were contributory to initiating the discussion of the role of multiple sub-concussive impacts in later impairments in cognitive function.
 As more and more sport and league administrators were persuaded to adopt programs of concussion management my focus has evolved to evaluating and improving current methods for obtaining and verifying baseline cognitive function so that later post-trauma performances on these measures can be judged as deviating (or not) from the baseline.
 In addition to many published articles of empirical research, I have contributed to the statement of the formal guidelines for the role of neuropsychology in this regard and also have edited The Handbook of Sports Neuropsychology, a seminal work that has advanced the discipline.
-I am a charter member of the Sports Neuropsychology Society and currently serve as treasurer and member of the executive board.
+I am a charter member and fellow of the Sports Neuropsychology Society and currently serve as treasurer and member of the executive board.

 As Florida Tech's Faculty Athletics Representative to the NCAA for many years, I assist in assuring the quality of the student-athlete experience and in the University’s compliance with NCAA by-laws.
-I am Past President of the national Faculty Athletics Representative Association.
+I am Past President of the national Faculty Athletics Representatives Association.

 B.A.
 Psychology, University of Florida 1969